Brain Rot: What the Science Actually Says About Your Shrinking Attention

 Roon Team

-Still a Brain Rot: What the Science Actually Says About Your Shrinking Attention
+Brain Rot: What the Science Actually Says About Your Shrinking Attention

 Key Takeaways:

-• "Brain rot" was named Oxford's Word of the Year for 2024 after a 230% increase in usage, but the cognitive effects behind it are accelerating in 2025.
+- "Brain rot" was named Oxford's Word of the Year for 2024 after a 230% increase in usage, but the cognitive effects behind it are accelerating in 2025.

-Your Brain Is Still a Brain Rot Target: This Isn't Slang Anymore
+Brain Rot Isn't Just Slang Anymore

 Oxford University Press didn't pick "brain rot" as the 2024 Word of the Year because it was funny.
 They picked it because over 37,000 people voted for it, and because the phrase captured something real about how people experience their own cognition in the digital era.